AlessandroSaviolo/Maze-Solver-using-ROS/README.md

 # Maze Solver using ROS

-This work is the final project for the course _Computer Vision_ that I attended during my master degree at Department of Information Engineering (Padova, Italy).
+This work is the final project for the course _Mobile Robots_ that I attended during my exchange at Department of Information Engineering (Padova, Italy).
 See `report.pdf` for the report containing the description of the presented algorithm and the analysis of the produced results.

 The purpose of this project is to implement a shadow detector.